 3. Seeking out friends that fit.
 Who do they enjoy spending most of their time with?
 Who has similar boundaries to their own?

-4. Learning to notice when a situation could be unsafe or boundary crossing.
-Are they being aware of the environment around them (people and place)?
+4. Learning to notice when a situation could be unsafe or boundary-crossing.
+Are they being aware of the environment around them (people and places)?